roblanf/minion_qc/README.md

 This script will give you a range of diagnostic plots and data for quality control of sequencing data from Oxford Nanopore's MinION sequencer.

-There are lots of tools that do related things, but they all focus on getting data out of the fastq or fast5 files, which is slow and computationally intensive.
-The benefit of this script is that it works directly with the `sequencing_summary.txt` files produced by ONT's Albacore or Guppy base callers.
-This makes `MinIONQC` a lot quicker than most other things out there.
+There are lots of tools that do related things, but they mostly focus on getting data out of the fastq or fast5 files, which is slow and computationally intensive.
+The benefit of MinIONQC is that it works directly with the `sequencing_summary.txt` files produced by ONT's Albacore or Guppy base callers.
+This makes `MinIONQC` a lot quicker than most other things out there, and crucially allows the quick-and-easy comparison of data from multiple flowcells.
 For example, it takes about a minute to analyse a 4GB flowcell using a single processor on my laptop.

+If you don't already have `sequencing_summary.txt` files for your data, you can produce them very quickly with ONT's Albacore or Guppy basecallers.

 ## Quick start

-The input for the script is one or more `sequencing_summary.txt` files produced by Albacore1.x or 2.x, based on data from one or more MinION flowcells.
+The input for the script is one or more `sequencing_summary.txt` files produced by ONT's Albacore or Guppy basecalles, based on data from one or more MinION flowcells.

 To run it on one `sequencing_summary.txt` file, just point it to a single `sequencing_summary.txt` file like this: